 It might seem like I have every reason to feel bitter, unhappy, and cheated.
 I can't deny that I have days where I feel that way, but they are fewer than you would think from reading my life story.

 Because every dream that died became the fuel for a dream that I didn't even know I had.

-My dream of being a wife and mother has died many times, but out of it, I have grown the dream to make my life a gift to others.
-I'm able to serve my mother and siblings through difficult times, to connect more deeply with other young women, and to offer my skills and time to Christ's body as a whole.
+My dream of being a wife and mother died many times, but out of it, I grew the dream to make my life a gift to others.
+I was able to serve my mother and siblings through difficult times, to connect more deeply with other young women, and to offer my skills and time to Christ's body as a whole.

-It is not just a substitute for the life I want, but an immensely fulfilling and enriching life in its own right.
+It was not just a substitute for the life I want, but an immensely fulfilling and enriching life in its own right.

-My dream of having a perfect family life has been obliterated, and some days the reality of our family's brokenness nearly overwhelms me.
+My dream of having a perfect family life has been obliterated, and the reality of our family's brokenness still grieves me.
 But there is more to this reality.
 I can't fix everyone else, but I can let the truth transform me--and set me free.
 And the story isn't over yet, for me or for my family.